A Step-by-Step Safety Process for Forklifts and Pedestrians

 Elimination: In this scenario, an area is set up for foot traffic only.
 Forklifts are not allowed at all.
 These areas should be delineated with guardrails or other physical barriers.
 You can also employ painted or taped crosswalks or other visual methods to mark these zones when necessary.

 Alternative pallet handling methods: Identify areas where foot traffic is constant, forklift traffic is not desirable, but pallet movement is necessary.
 You might handle pallets with stackers, pallet jacks, conveyors, pallet dollies or other means rather than forklift.

 Barriers & physical controls: Are physical controls such as guard rails, bollards, curbs, gate systems or other solid separation means present?
 Can they be installed to improve the situation?

-Warning systems: Protective systems like sensors, mirrors, signs, warning lights, or proximity detection technologies.
+Warning systems: Consider protective systems like sensors, mirrors, signs, warning lights or proximity detection technologies.
 Score your facility on the presence or absence of these warning systems.